kustomzone/chaincode-investigator/how_do_i_chaincode.md

 When you send a deploy request to a peer, you send it the url to you chaincode repository, as well as the parameters necessary to initialize the chaincode.
 - Expand the "Chaincode" API section by clicking it
 - Expand the `POST /chaincode` section by clicking it
 - Set the `DeploySpec` text field (make the other fields blank).
-Copy the example below but subsitute in your chaincode repo path.
+Copy the example below but substitute in your chaincode repo path.
 Also use the same enrollID you used in the `/registrar` step.

 	```
 	{